DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 Even though the constructor does not have a defined name, it will still have an internal name and interface like any other class.

 ## Constructor Types
+The objects produced by a constructor have

-A constructor has the type of a function that takes  the constructor objects and returns the type described by the constructor.
+The constructor itself has the type of a function that takes  the constructor objects and returns the type described by the constructor.

 ## Public/Private Methods and Fields